isomerpages/moe-pasirrissec/_useful-links/Direct School Admission (DSA)/DSA – LLP IN MUSIC AND PERFORMING ARTS.md

 Applicants must:

-*   Have a keen sense of aesthetics, potential and interest to deepen knowledge and skill in music or one of the performing arts.&nbsp;
+*   Have a keen sense of aesthetics, potential and interest to deepen knowledge and skill in music or one of the performing arts.
 *   Demonstrate positive personal dispositions and learning attitudes towards music and the performing arts.

 Students without any prior experience or formal training in the performing arts but demonstrate the above traits are encouraged to apply.